Nonverbal Communication in a Digital World

 What is Nonverbal Communication?

-So, nonverbal communication is understandably important.
-From facial expressions to eye contact, gestures to smiles, we can say an awful lot by saying nothing at all.
+The sheer range of nonverbal ways we can communicate shows that we can say an awful lot by saying nothing at all.

 Maintaining regular eye contact, for example, can help coworkers feel valued and appreciated while using engaging facial expressions can encourage a positive reaction.
 Hand gestures can help convey emphasis or meaning, while a positive tone of voice can provide energy and motivation.